YZ-social/yz-eth/AI_SESSION_CONTEXT.md

 ### **🎯 CURRENT PHASE**

-**Phase 5: Bug Fixing & User Enhancements (STARTING - v0.3.x → v0.5.x)**
+**Phase 5: Bug Fixing & User Enhancements (IN PROGRESS - v0.3.x → v0.5.x)**

-**Priority 1: Fix UI for phones**
+**Priority 1: Fix UI for phones (✅ COMPLETED)**
-- We need to move the interface elements around and resize them to work better on a phone
-  - Move the scrolling transaction tiles beneath the top YZ ETH Studio header.
+- ✅ **Completed**: Moved the scrolling transaction tiles from bottom of page to beneath the YZ ETH Studio header
-  - Shrink the tiles even more so we can see more of them on a mobile device
+  - Transaction slider now appears immediately below the header, above tabs and contract editor
+  - Better visual hierarchy and more accessible positioning for mobile users
+- ✅ **Completed**: Significantly reduced tile sizes for better mobile fit
+  - Tile width reduced from 110px to 90px
+  - Tile height reduced from 75px to 65px
+  - Gap between tiles reduced from 6px to 4px
+  - Font sizes and padding further optimized for smaller dimensions
+  - Can now display approximately 25-30% more tiles on mobile screens

 **Priority 2: Large Contract Chunking System**
 - **Problem**: Large contracts fail to send via Multisynq publish/subscribe due to message size limits